Bedwetting (Wetaway program)

 How to contact us or make a booking

-If you have a child aged 5 years or older and they are experiencing difficulties with bedwetting, please contact CHaPS for advice and support.
+If you have a child aged 5 years or older experiencing difficulties with bedwetting, please contact CHaPS for advice, support or to request an appointment.

 Last updated